Where is Spanish spoken? (¿Dónde se habla español?)

 - Castilian, a dialect of Spanish originating in northern Spain, is the official language of Spain.
 The country is home to over 43 million native Spanish speakers.

-- Destructive agricultural practices, rising temperatures, and declining precipitation contribute to shrinking wetlands in south and central Spain.
+- Destructive agricultural practices, rising temperatures, and declining precipitation contribute to shrinking wetlands (humedales) in south and central Spain.
 These factors threaten Spain’s agriculture and food production.

 - In 2022, researchers found that the Iberian Peninsula is experiencing its driest climate in over 1,000 years.
 Normally, Spain receives most of its precipitation during the winter when low-pressure systems form in the Atlantic Ocean.
-However, Azores high (image below), a high-pressure system that forms in the winter and blocks moisture from reaching Spain, is becoming increasingly common as a result of global warming.
+However, Azores high (image below), a high-pressure system that forms in the winter and blocks moisture from reaching Spain, is becoming increasingly common as a result of global warming (calentamiento global).
 Before industrial carbon emissions, Azores highs would occur once every ten years, but since the 1980s, that frequency has increased to once every four years.
 Azores highs are creating drier conditions that, in combination with more frequent heat waves, are threatening Spanish agriculture.

 - More than two-thirds of freshwater supplies in Spain are used for agricultural irrigation, and much of this water is drawn from rivers and aquifers.
 The southern region of Spain is a major producer of crops.
 However, no major rivers flow through this part of the country.
 To solve this, officials have transferred water from nearby rivers.
 Several major rivers, such as the Guadiana in central Spain, and wetlands are being dried up from overuse (image below).